 The Hidden Mystery of Human Connectedness (

-Once every generation comes a book so revelatory and lucid, it reconnects us to our very souls.
+A book comes once every generation– it’s so revelatory and lucid that it reconnects us to our very souls.
 Stephen G. Post’s God and Love on Route 80 is such a book.
 Post, lead author of the bestselling When Good Things Happen to Good People, was the perfect child and A-student until he took off in the family car, compelled by a persistent vision, his “blue angel dream.”
 Crossing America on Route 80, his unlikely adventure culminates in a shocking encounter that sets the stage for the rest of his life, a path connected by synchronicities which Post perceived as guidance from God and proof of humanity’s fundamental oneness, Infinite Mind.
 Truly a story for the ages, God and Love on Route 80 touches on the essential meaning of life and the messages we may all miss unless we begin paying close attention.